exclamaforte/diode/diode/collection/README.md

 This module provides tools for collecting data from PyTorch's feedback saver interface and storing it in structured types.

-## MatmulCollector
+## MatmulDatasetCollector

-The `MatmulCollector` class is designed to hook into PyTorch's feedback saver interface to collect matrix multiplication data and store it in structured types defined in `diode.types.matmul_types`.
+The `MatmulDatasetCollector` class is designed to hook into PyTorch's feedback saver interface to collect matrix multiplication data with timing information and store it in structured types defined in `diode.types.matmul_dataset`.

 ### Features

 - Hooks into PyTorch's feedback saver interface
 - Collects data from matrix multiplication operations (`mm` and `addmm`)
-- Stores data in structured types (`TritonGEMMConfig`, `MMProblem`, `Solution`, etc.)
+- Stores data in structured types (`Dataset`, `TimedConfig`, `TritonGEMMConfig`, `MMProblem`, etc.)
+- Captures timing information for different configurations
 - Supports saving and loading data to/from files
 - Can be used as a context manager